Non-persistent cache groups

 The second parameter passed to the function is the group name:

-Excluding groups #
+Jump to heading Excluding groups

 Once you have identified the cache group name(s), you can mark them as non-persistent, so that they will only be cached for the duration of a request, but not persistently.